bitdessin/JustDeepIt/docs/source/tutorials/leaf-extraction.rst

 Thus, extracting a salient object by removing the background may improve the performance of these tasks.
 However, training the model requires several annotated images.
 Usually, annotation is costly and time-consuming.
-In this tutorial, we illustrate the use of AgroLens to train U\ :sup:`2`-Net\ [#u2net]_ for background removal from unannotated images.
+In this tutorial, we illustrate the use of JustDeepIt to train U\ :sup:`2`-Net\ [#u2net]_ for background removal from unannotated images.